acCess the region

 Since the road crosses an isolated and remote territory, for your safety, travellers are asked to register at the Eeyou Istchee James Bay Regional Government Tourism Office 6 kilometres north of Matagami.

 Route 167 connects Saint -Félicien on the northwestern shore of Lac Saint-Jean to Chibougamau; it is an asphalted roadway.
-It leads to Route du Nord, Mistissini, and Route des Monts Otish.
+It leads to the Cree community of Mistissini as well as to Route du Nord and Route des monts Otish.

 Route du Nord

 Route du Nord connects Chibougamau to Route de la Baie-James, coastal Cree communities and Radisson.
-This gravel road is 407 kilometres long.
+This gravel road is 407 kilometres long (252 miles).
 Driving on it is an adventure in itself.

 Route du Nord was inaugurated in 1993.
 Built in support of Hydro-Québec's Eastmain project, it is also used by local logging companies for timber transport.